Hilo man, 30, arrested in fatal stabbing of 81-year-old woman | Honolulu Star-Advertiser

 Hilo man, 30, arrested in fatal stabbing of 81-year-old woman

-An 81-year-old Hilo woman was fatally stabbed allegedly by her 30-year-old neighbor this morning, Hawaii island police said.
+An 81-year-old Hilo woman was fatally stabbed allegedly by her 30-year-old neighbor Saturday morning, Hawaii island police said.

 According to police, officers responded at 7:22 a.m. to a report of an unresponsive woman with stab wounds to her face at her home on the 200 block of Olu Street.
 Officers found the victim lying in the driveway with multiple injuries.